 Trump suspends new tariffs, U.S. and China to restart trade talks

-Osaka, Japan — President Trump and China's Xi Jinping agreed to restart trade talks on Saturday, averting an escalation feared by financial markets, businesses and farmers.
-"We're going to work with China where we left off," he said.
+Osaka, Japan — In a move that will certainly thaw the ongoing trade war between the United States and China, President Trump and China's Xi Jinping agreed to restart trade talks on Saturday at the G20 conference, averting an escalation feared by financial markets, businesses and farmers.
+"We're going to work with China where we left off," Trump said.

 Mr. Trump said existing U.S. tariffs would remain in place against Chinese imports while negotiations continue, but additional tariffs he's threatened to slap on other Chinese goods will not go forward for the "time being."